DEGIRO vs Saxo Bank

 Can I use both DEGIRO and Saxo Bank?

 Yes — there is no restriction on holding accounts at both brokers.
-Some EU investors use DEGIRO for low-cost Core Selection ETF execution and Saxo Bank for bonds, options, or managed portfolios.
-The main trade-off is administrative complexity: two tax statements and a portfolio split across platforms.
+Some EU investors use DEGIRO for low-cost Core Selection ETF execution and Saxo Bank for access to bonds, options, automated savings plans, or managed portfolios.
+The main trade-off is administrative complexity: two tax statements, a portfolio split across platforms, and double the onboarding effort.
 For most investors starting out, picking one broker and going deep is simpler and avoids the overhead.
+If you do use both, be aware that the tax reporting burden across two platforms in the declaratory regime (especially with DEGIRO) increases meaningfully.